poe-cat/JavaQuizApp/README.md

 * [Live](#live)

 ## General info
-In this app users can test their knowledge of Java basics.
-After giving your name, the quiz asks you 10 questions.
-For each only one answer is correct.
-After submit you'll see your score, you can also check out top scores.
+This application allows users to test their knowledge of Java basics.
+Users are required to enter their name, and then answer 10 questions, each with only one correct answer.
+After submitting their answers, users can view their score and access a leaderboard of top performers.

-Additionaly, authenticated users can add their own questions to quiz.
-User's question will display randomly next time the quiz is taken.
+In addition, authenticated users have the ability to contribute their own questions to the quiz.
+These user-generated questions will be displayed randomly to other quiz takers.

 ## Technologies
 Project is created with: